Simultaneously Dissipative Operators And The Infinitesimal Moore Effect In Interval Spaces: Interval spaces and the Moore effect

-is compact.
+According to the conditions b) and c) from definition 1, $W_x \in \Bbb{J}$.
+The set is compact.
 Indeed, $\tilde W$ is contained in any element of $\Bbb{J}$ containing unit ball of the norm $\Vert . \Vert$; such an element exists due to non-emptiness of the interior of all intervals (exept $\{0\}$) and the property a) from definition 1.
 Note that Hausdorff closure of the family $\{W_x:\ \Vert x \Vert =1\}$ represents a compact in the Hausdorff metric, contained in $\Bbb{J}$ (this follows from compactness according to Hausdorff of the family of all compact subsets of the compact [6]).
 From the property a) (definition 1) follows (by virtue of lemma 4) the existence of such $\varepsilon >0$ that $d(W_x) \geq \varepsilon $ for all such $x$ that $\Vert x \Vert =1$ (indeed, $d(W_x) >0$, since $0 \in int W_x$).